arrjon/TidyBiber/README.md

 **Lint, format, and verify your BibTeX — right in the browser.**

 Runs entirely in your browser.
-Your library never leaves your machine.

 [**▶ Open the app**](https://arrjon.github.io/TidyBiber/)
 ·